Wisnia-owy/Currency-Exchange-1/README.md

 ## DEMO  https://wisnia-owy.github.io/Currency-Exchange-1/

 Hi there.
 Welcome in my firrst app I done, its a basic Currency-Exchange.
 You can
-easy convert GBP to PLN in few simply steps .
+easy convert GBP to PLN in few simply steps.
+App is in polish language.
 Enjoy :)

 ## Used technologies
 - HTML